jonmcgyver/nekudo.com/contents/articles/2017-01-10-creating-angela-based-microservice-apps.md

 Each worker needs to extend the Angela _Worker_ class and should contain at least one job-type it can handle.

-In this example the worker can handle one type of job called _taskA_ which does nothing more than sleep for a short period of time and than return the payload you send to the worker and its own id.
-I a real world application these files would contain the code to do the actual work you want to farm out of you main application like e.g. resizing images, sending emails, crawling feeds and so on.
+In this example the worker can handle one type of job called _taskA_ which does nothing more than sleep for a short period of time and than return the payload you sent to the worker and its own id.
+In a real world application these files would contain the code to do the actual work you want to farm out of you main application - like e.g. resizing images, sending emails, crawling feeds and so on.

 ## Starting the job server